Google Gemini 3 explained: Overview of Gemini AI Models

 Gemini 2.0

-Gemini 2.0 was introduced in December 2024 and not only brings exciting innovations but also demonstrates how versatile modern AI can be:
+Gemini 2.0 was introduced in December 2024 and not only brought exciting innovations, but also demonstrated for the first time how versatile modern AI can be.
+This model series has since been replaced by Gemini 2.5.

-A particular focus is on proactive support: With so-called autonomous agents, Gemini 2.0 plans ahead and acts independently – always under human supervision, of course.
-For example, when planning a trip, Gemini could independently suggest suitable flights, hotels, or activities that perfectly match the user's profile.
+There is a particular focus on proactive support: with so-called autonomous agents, Gemini 2.0 plans ahead and acts independently – always under human supervision, of course.
+For example, Gemini could independently suggest suitable flights, hotels, or activities that perfectly match the user's profile when planning a trip.

 • Gemini 2.0 Flash